Rishabh672003/Programming-Notes/vectors.md

-vector.capacity(); // gives you the capacity of the vector i.e; the memory allocated to it. vector.empty(); // empties the vector vector.resize(n); // resizes the vector to n elements vector.reserve(n); // reserves the capacity of the vector to n elements vector.swap(v2); // swaps the contents of the vector v and v2 vector.clear(); // clears the vector
+vector.capacity(); // gives you the capacity of the vector i.e; the memory allocated to it. vector.empty(); // empties the vector vector.resize(n); // resizes the vector to n elements vector.shrink_to_fit(); // releases unused memory and set the capacity to match the current size. vector.reserve(n); // reserves the capacity of the vector to n elements vector.swap(v2); // swaps the contents of the vector v and v2 vector.clear(); // clears the vector